Insights / Blog / EDC

 - Implementation and validation costs

-- Internal resource requirements for maintenance and support
+- Internal resource time for study build and maintenance

-- Hidden costs from manual workarounds or integration gaps
+- Cost of manual workarounds if integration gaps exist

 When speaking with EDC vendors, use these questions to guide your assessment: